clarasr/Syncread/replit.md

 The application uses a React-TypeScript frontend with Vite, TanStack Query, Wouter, and Tailwind CSS (shadcn/ui), inspired by Apple Books for a mobile-first, content-centric design.
 It features a theme system with 6 presets, light/dark modes, and extensive typography customization.
 Preferences are persisted in `localStorage`.

 The backend is built with Express.js and Node.js, utilizing Drizzle ORM with a PostgreSQL database (Neon).
 Authentication is handled via Replit Auth (OpenID Connect).
 File storage leverages Replit Object Storage with presigned URLs for secure access.

-The system supports progressive syncing, processing content in 1000-word chunks on-demand for quick session starts.
+**Sync Mode (Updated Nov 3, 2025):**
+- **Default: PROGRESSIVE SYNC** - Only processes audio chunks as user reads (cost-effective for long audiobooks)
+- First chunk: 30 seconds (processes in ~30-60 seconds for quick verification)
+- Subsequent chunks: Processed on-demand as user progresses through the book
+- M4B files: Automatically re-encoded to MP3 with smart chunking strategy
+- Full sync mode available via API parameter but not recommended for 24+ hour audiobooks

 **Core Data Processing Pipeline:**